akash418/scinext_screening_task/README.md

 ## Introduction

 This project is a Natural Language Processing (NLP) solution for curating and analyzing research papers in the fields of virology and epidemiology.
 The aim is to streamline the process of finding, filtering, and categorizing relevant academic papers using deep learning techniques.
 Given a list of scientific papers, this solution identifies and labels papers based on specific criteria, reducing the need for manual keyword filtering and improving classification accuracy.
-The dataset contains a variety of publications, where missing abstracts were filled in using each paper's title to ensure data completeness.
+The code can be run on Google colab: T4 GPU hardware.

 ## Purpose and Usage